ionide/FsAutoComplete/FSharp.AutoComplete/README.md

 For further insight into the communication protocol, have a look over the integration tests, which have examples of all the features.
 Each folder contains one or more `*Runner.fsx` files which specify a sequence of commands to send, and `*.txt` or `*.json` files, which contain the output.

-### Scripts and projects

-Currently, intellisense can be offered for any number of scripts and one project at any one time.
-Intellisense requests are honoured for any script (`.fsx`) file and any `.fs` file for which a project containing it has most recently been loaded using the `project` command.
-It is an aim to lift this limitation.